biocore/empress/README.md

   year = {2021},
   doi = {10.1128/mSystems.01216-20},
-  publisher = {American Society for Microbiology Journals}, abstract = {Standard workflows for analyzing microbiomes often include the creation and curation of phylogenetic trees.
-Here we present EMPress, an interactive web tool for visualizing trees in the context of microbiome, metabolome, and other community data scalable to trees with well over 500,000 nodes.
-EMPress provides novel functionality{\textemdash}including ordination integration and animations{\textemdash}alongside many standard tree visualization features and thus simplifies exploratory analyses of many forms of {\textquoteleft}omic data.IMPORTANCE Phylogenetic trees are integral data structures for the analysis of microbial communities.
-Recent work has also shown the utility of trees constructed from certain metabolomic data sets, further highlighting their importance in microbiome research.
-The ever-growing scale of modern microbiome surveys has led to numerous challenges in visualizing these data.
-In this paper we used five diverse data sets to showcase the versatility and scalability of EMPress, an interactive web visualization tool.
-EMPress addresses the growing need for exploratory analysis tools that can accommodate large, complex multi-omic data sets.}, URL = {https://msystems.asm.org/content/6/2/e01216-20}, eprint = {https://msystems.asm.org/content/6/2/e01216-20.full.pdf}, journal = {mSystems}
+  publisher = {American Society for Microbiology Journals}, URL = {https://msystems.asm.org/content/6/2/e01216-20}, eprint = {https://msystems.asm.org/content/6/2/e01216-20.full.pdf},
+  journal = {mSystems}